allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ```

 lldb hit some dyld3-symbol during system app launch and did not during
-a&nbsp;test app launch.
+any custom app launch.
 Inspecting the backtrace and the assembly showed that
 `/usr/lib/dyld` contained both the old dyld2 and the brand new dyld3.
 There had
 to be some `if` that decided which dyldX should be used.